 - Websites that are not properly regulated might provide fake medicine that could be harmful to the patient’s health.
 The medicine may have been manufactured in substandard conditions, and cannot be trusted to be safe or effective for treatment.

 - Legitimate online clinics are regulated by the Care Quality Commission.
-This regulation assures patients that the clinic meets standards regarding who can legally provide online prescriptions and how the services is provided.
+This regulation assures patients that the clinic meets standards regarding who can legally provide online prescriptions and how the service is provided.

 - The pharmacy that dispenses the medication for an online pharmacy should be regulated by the General Pharmaceutical Council, to ensure that only genuine medication is used to fill the prescriptions.
 The regulations also specify that the appropriate checks must have been carried out and adequate information must be provided before the medicine can be supplied.